What is licorice?

-Specifically, why is it so often used in cosmetics and what is it used?
-It goes without saying that the literature about licorice extract is well developed and that we have a significant decline!
+In practical terms, why is it so often used in cosmetics and what is its usefulness?
+It goes without saying that the literature about licorice extract is well developed and that we have a fairly important decline!
 At the topical level, it would have anti-inflammatory, antioxidant and brightening effects.

 The anti-inflammatory effect of licorice extract is mainly attributed to glycyrrethic acid which is the active metabolite of glycyrrhizic acid, a compound of licorice root extract.
 Some studies have shown that this compound has a similar effect to corticosteroids, making it attractive as an anti-inflammatory agent.
 It would sometimes be used in ointments, in the treatment of certain skin problems such as chronic dermatitis, eczema and psoriasis.